 Chinese medicine says that pears are very cooling to the body, a good thing if you are going through chemo or radiation.
 And Western medicine likes the antioxidant properties of blueberries for healthy cell growth.
-Although these two fruits aren’t usually in season together, Wyman’s Fresh Frozen Wild Blueberries allow us to combine the two in this simple recipe for a healthily delicious win-win for our bodies.
 Add a dollop of thick Greek yogurt on the side, and this simple Poached Pears with Wild Blueberry Sauce dessert becomes an even more special treat.

-2. Pour the agave syrup and white wine or water over the pears.
+- Pour the maple syrup and water over the pears.
 Bring to a boil then reduce to a simmer.
 Add the lemon zest, cover the pan and poach, basting the pears with their juices occasionally, for 15 minutes.
 Turn over the pears, and continue to cook, covered, for another 15 minutes, or until tender.
-If the pears look too dry, add a little more wine or water.
+If the pears look too dry, add a little more water.
 Turn off the heat and keep covered in the pan until ready to eat or have cooled to room temperature.

-3. While the pears are cooking, pour the blueberries into a small saucepan, reserving ⅓ cup for later.
-Add 1 tablespoon of light brown sugar and 1 tablespoon of water, then bring to a simmer and cook covered until a syrup has formed.
+- While the pears are cooking, pour the blueberries into a small saucepan, reserving ⅓ cup for later.
+Add 1 tablespoon of water, then bring to a simmer and cook covered until a syrup has formed.
 Push the berries and their syrup through a fine sieve with a wooden spoon then return sauce to the pan.
 Discard the leftovers in the sieve.